Kalamota Beach House

 Rooms

 There are 11 suites spread over three floors.
 Each centres on a generous open-plan living space, combining a kitchenette and a lounge area with a sofa and coffee table, which in turn opens onto a wide sea-view balcony or terrace.
-Thanks to floor-to-ceiling glazing and sliding doors, the apartments are light and airy.
-Decor is modern and discrete, using natural colours inspired by local stone – white plus shades of grey and beige.
+Thanks to floor-to-ceiling glazing and sliding doors, the suites are light and airy.
+Décor is modern and discrete, using natural colours inspired by local stone – white plus shades of grey and beige.

 Bedrooms are simple but peaceful and functional, and above each bed hangs a large abstract painting by local artist Dubravka Lošić.
 We were impressed with the big platter of colourful fresh fruit, peeled and sliced, plus a glass of white wine waiting for us in our clean and stylish one-bedroom suite.
 Such a comfortable bed too!
 En-suite bathrooms have walk-in rain showers and are stocked with Prija toiletries.